reidst/VanillaSwirl/README.md

 - For each world you want to serve, create a unique subdirectory within the `templates/` directory.
-Files in a template subdirectory will be unique to a world and will overwrite common files upon server generation (with the exception of `server.properties` files, for which the template version will append the common version).
+Files in a template subdirectory will be unique to a world and will overwrite common files upon server generation (with the exception of `server.properties` files; see below).
 An empty template subdirectory is valid, merely describing a world with no unique settings.
+- `server.properties` files are concatenated such that fields described in a template will override those from a common file.
+This means that having an empty `server.properties` file in a template is the same as not having it there at all.
-- Files in a template ending in `.mcfunction` will be converted into a datapack local to the world. `load.mcfunction` and `tick.mcfunction` files will be added to the respective `#minecraft:load` and `#minecraft:tick` function tags.
+- Files in a template ending in `.mcfunction` will be converted into a datapack local to the world.
+See [Datapacks](#datapacks) below for details.
 - Templates are sorted lexicographically with the first template getting the default server port (25565) and subsequent templates getting subsequent ports.
 - Template names are expected to take the form `<prefix>_<name>`.
 The prefix and